Los Angeles Property Crime Attorney

 Criminal activity can be divided into two basic categories: property and

-offenses while property crimes do not involve a means of threatening to
+weapons offenses while property crimes do not involve a means of threatening to accomplish

-accomplish the crime.
-This is why robbery is not classified as a property
+the crime.
+This is why robbery is not classified as a property crime.

-crime.
-By its very definition, robbery involves theft by means of force,
+By its very definition, robbery involves theft by means of force, violence

-violence or threatened force or violence.
-Law enforcement makes millions
+or threatened force or violence.
+Law enforcement makes millions of arrests

-over 500,000 of these were violent crime arrests while over one million
+of these were violent crime arrests while over one million were property crimes.

 Some of the most common types of property crimes include: